Lithill/Brain-Worms/README.md

 ### Solved Bugs

 1.
-	1. Expected behaviour:
+	1. Expected behaviour: Initial alert box does not accept any input that isn't a letter
-   2. Actual bevahiour:
+   2. Actual bevahiour: Initial alert box accepts ### as a value
-   3. Solution:
+   3. Solution: Build in a function that checks for letters only

 2.
 	1. Expected behaviour: